webiny/docs.webiny.com/docs/deep-dive/architecture/files.md

 1. If the request is for an image for a specific image size, the **(F) File download service** will pass on the request to **(G) Image resize service**.

 2. **(G) Image resize service** resizes the image and saves the specific image to the **(E) S3 file storage**.
-    - To protect agains brute-force attacks, Webiny has a fixed set of image sizes.
+    - To protect against brute-force attacks, Webiny has a fixed set of image sizes.
     - In case you request an image of 282px, Webiny will return the first greater image size.

 3. The image is returned to the client, by passing it to the **(A) CloudFront** CDN, where it's also cached.